+Where;

--CM,RCM; specific GHG emissions of a material calculated per RCM in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2e/kg]
+CM,RCM means the specific GHG emissions of a material calculated with the RCM in kilogram of carbon dioxide equivalent per kilogram of material. [kgCO2eq/kg]

-- R1; Proportion of material input to the product that has been recycled from a previous system. [%]
+R1 means the proportion of material input to the product that has been recycled from a previous system. [%]

-- EV; Specific emissions and resources consumed (per unit of analysis) arising from the acquisition and pre-processing of virgin material [kgCO2e/kg]
+EV means the specific emissions and resources consumed (per unit of analysis) arising from the acquisition and pre-processing of virgin material [kgCO2eq/kg]

-- Erec; Specific emissions and resources consumed (per unit of analysis) arising from the recycling process of the recycled (reused) material, including collection, sorting and transportation process. [kgCO2e/kg]
+Erec means the specific emissions and resources consumed (per unit of analysis) arising from the recycling process of the recycled (reused) material, including collection, sorting and transportation process. [kgCO2eq/kg]

 Data collection and data type

-In principle, primary data of activity and emissions shall be collected concerning the material production stage for not only in-house but upper stream suppliers.
-However, in case it is not practically possible, secondary data should be collected.
-When collecting primary data from suppliers, the prerequisites should be reported.
-When collecting secondary data from available databases, data quality should be explained.

-Material data is known as follows; material name, material classification (VDA, ISO code, and other standards), the number of materials, material weight, chemical substance composition, recycled material ratio, biomass blended ratio, yield rate, electricity, and fuel consumption, etc.
+Material data collection is conducted with data types of primary and secondary, and their related information as follows; material name, material classification (VDA, ISO code, and other standards), the number of materials, material weight, chemical substance composition, recycled material ratio, biomass blended ratio, scrap rate, electricity, and fuel consumption, etc.

+For a material production stage, the carbon footprint shall be calculated based on per 1 kg of material products, regardless of its state, as its specific density is considered.

 Primary data collection

-In level 3, the weight of the material used, its yield, and material carbon intensity are collected as much as possible as primary data, and the environmental impact is assessed according to the actual situation.
+In level 3, the weight of the material used, its scrap rate, and material carbon intensity are collected as primary data as much as possible, considering hot spots in the system boundary.
+The following points should be considered to clarify transparency and accuracy.

-PCF dominant impact factor of material production process along system boundary should be considered.
+High PCF impact factor in the system boundary should be extracted to clarify hotspots.

-Unit process data of material production process should be considered
+Unit process data of material production process should be confirmed

 country or region where material production was conducted

-amount of electricity and fuel used, rate of renewable energy used
+amount of electricity and fuel used, rate of renewable energy used (following section 3.2.15)

-usage rate of recycled material and bio-derived material to total material weight
+usage rate of recycled material and bio-derived material to total material weight (following sections 3.2.17 and 3.2.18)

+Then the environmental impact of primary data is assessed with data quality and shall be reported.
+The prerequisites shall be clarified as self-declaration of practitioners and related companies or certificated by external parties.

 Secondary data collection

-When collecting secondary data from available databases, data quality shall be explained as follows.
+In case primary data is not practically collected, secondary data should be collected.
+When collecting secondary data from available databases, data quality shall be explained and the following points should be considered to clarify transparency and accuracy..

-PCF dominant impact factor of material production process along system boundary should be considered.
+[High PCF impact factor in the system boundary should be extracted to clarify hotspots.]

-Unit process data in material production process should be considered as well as primary data as described above.
+Unit process data in material production process should be confirmed.

-It should be utilized as not a consequential data but an attributional data to avoid an assumption for material production process.
+It should be utilised as attributional data and not be utilised as consequential data to avoid an assumption in the future for material production process.

-PCF reduction using an allocation between some life cycle generations should not be utilized to assure data transparency.
+PCF reduction using an allocation between some life cycle generations should not be utilised to assure data consistency.

+Energy Modelling

+[SG6 Noritsune Kawaharada no-kawa@ntsel.go.jp]

+For general rules refer to paragraph 3.2.15.

+Energy Mix:

+Practitioners shall account for the fuel or electricity production pathways associated with the production locations of each material. (detailed methodology shall be considered)

+The energy mix shall be based on the latest dataset associated with the location or region of production in question.

+The methods described in paragraph 3.2.8 shall guide the modelling of fuel and electricity for these regions.

-Parts production and vehicle assembly stage [SG3]
+Parts production and vehicle assembly stage

+[SG3 Ansgar Christ Ansgar.christ@de.bosch.com]

 Levels in parts production and vehicle assembly